 The stuff doesn’t bubble!

 At best, you might get a thin layer of puny bubbles, but more than likely you won’t get any bubbles at all.
-So to make real bubble bath, you need to use actual soap as a base.
-Dish soap could work in a pinch but I prefer to use sensitive skin body wash for mine.
+So to make real bubble bath, you need to use traditional soap as a base.
+Dish soap could work in a pinch but I prefer to use body wash made especially for sensitive skin for mine.

 Bubble Bath for Sensitive Skin